psx-spx/psx-spx.github.io/docs/graphicsprocessingunitgpu.md

   24-31  Command (in first paramter) (don't care in further parameters)
 ```
 Caution: For untextured graphics, 8bit RGB values of FFh are brightest.
-However, for texture blending, 8bit values of 80h are brightest (values
+However, for modulation, 8bit values of 80h are brightest (values
 81h..FFh are "brighter than bright" allowing to make textures about twice as
 bright as than they were originially stored in memory; of course the results
 can't exceed the maximum brightness, ie. the 5bit values written to the